pixley/us-rpg-wiki-issue-tracker/README.md

 NPCs, enemies, factions, locations, and even party members have profile pages.
 These follow templates to communicate basic information before getting into specific knowledge.

+#### Calendar

+Every session, the current date on the calendare needs to be updated, and any dates covered by that session need to marked for that session.
+Additionally, certain major events are also placed on the calendar, such as holidays, birthdays, and major story beats.
+A calendar issue should be made for each session played.

+#### Media

+Some visual media, usually images, need to be uploaded.
+This is typically Luyou's responsibility, as she is the one who makes portraits, in-universe documents, etc.

+#### Session Summary

+Each session is given a paragraph summary on the Session Summary page.
+A summary issue should be made for each session played.

 ### Closed

 For issues closed for reasons other than completion, there are tags to indicate what happened.